Introducing features and useful functions you should know when considering using Alibaba Cloud ApsaraDB for POLARDB

 Both PolarDB and Aurora are called distributed relational database services.

-The following is an architectural diagram of PolerDB, which can be roughly divided into four concepts. *2
+The following is an architecture diagram of PolarDB, which can be broadly divided into four concepts.*2

 Cluster

-It is like a logical group consisting of one Primary Node and N Read-Only Nodes, and
+is like a logical group consisting of one Primary Node and N Read-Only Nodes.

-when a Cluster is created, a DNS record called a Cluster Endpoint is automatically assigned.
+When a cluster is created, a DNS record called a cluster endpoint is automatically assigned to it.

-By accessing this endpoint, you can issue SQL to the DB.
+By accessing this endpoint, you can issue SQL queries to the database.

 Additionally, PolarDB endpoints support read/write isolation※3